 UOL noticed buying sentiment for new homes by Singaporeans was subdued by the COVID-19 pandemic, while the hospitality industry was adversely impacted.
-Thus their new project Clavon was scheduled to release at a very competitive rate to counteract the current situation, similar to what Penrose was doing.
+Thus their new project’s Clavon price was to be released at a very competitive rate to counteract the current situation, similar to what Penrose has done.

 “To that aspect, we recognise the Government’s comprehensive Budget that take into consideration the many segments of the society and businesses, and safeguards for employment,” said Liam Wee Sin, Group Chief Executive at UOL.

 As a matter of fact, UOL group intends to transfer the property tax rebates to its commercial tenants, which were badly affected from lower footfall and spending at the malls.

 “The construction sector is also managing its uncertainties in the supply chain and labour shortage.
 The externalities have visibly deteriorated and this may in due course justify a review on the protraction of the ABSD deadline,” said Mr Liam.

 “Currently, we hope that the COVID-19 pandemic can be controlled soon so that businesses can return to normal operations.”

 UOL directors proposed a first and final dividend of 17.5 cents per share, unchanged from 2018.

 Book An Appointment to view Penrose ShowFlat & get Direct Developer Price, & Hardcopy E-Brochure.
 Guaranteed with Best Price Possible.

 Fill up the form on the right and get a copy of Penrose Price, E-Brochure, and Latest Updates!